cosmos/ibc/spec/app/ics-100-fungible-token-swap/README.md

 1. The taker cancels a previously created order.
 2. An `AtomicSwapPacketData` is relayed to the source chain where `onRecvPacket` the order is cancelled on the destination chain.
-3. A packaet is relayed back where upon acknowledgement the order on the source chain is also cancelled.
+3. A packet is relayed back where upon acknowledgement the order on the source chain is also cancelled.

 ### Sub-protocols